deter-project/docs/site/docs/orchestrator/agent-library.md

 ###  Agent Execution Models

 There are two execution models supported by the daemon for Agents:

-* ** Thread-based**  - A thread-based Agent is loaded and runs in the process space of the daemon.
-The daemon communicates with a thread-based agent directly
+* **Thread-based**  - A thread-based Agent is loaded and runs in the process space of the daemon.
+The daemon communicates with a thread-based agent directly.

-* ** Process-based**  - A process-based Agent is started as a separate process.
+* **Process-based**  - A process-based Agent is started as a separate process.
 The daemon communicates with it via standard interprocess communication techniques: a pipe or a socket.

 Here is a list outlining the differences between the execution models.